TD Ameritrade review

 TD Ameritrade does not offer the MetaTrader 4 (MT4), MetaTrader 5 (MT5) or cTrader trading platforms.

-TD Ameritrade offer an their own custom trading platform developed and tested in house.
-The TD Ameritrade trading platform allows traders to track their portfolios, track the current markets, locate trade ideas and place trades.
+TD Ameritrade offers its custom trading platform developed and tested in-house.
+The TD Ameritrade trading platform allows traders to track their portfolios and the current markets, locate trade ideas and place trades.

-With TD Ameritrade you can look for and examine opportunities with actionable research and stock evaluations.
-Get streaming real-time information on the TD Ameritrade platform including news and quotes.
+With TD Ameritrade, you can examine opportunities with actionable research and stock evaluations.
+Get streaming real-time information on the TD Ameritrade platform, including news and quotes.
 Discover possible trades with the strong charting tools found with TD Ameritrade.
 TD Ameritrade is available as downloadable applications or online through the cloud.
 Monitor your orders with TD Ameritrade and receive breaking news in your positions.

-Below we give an overview on the account types that TD Ameritrade offer.
-Whatever you are looking to trade the varying TD Ameritrade account types will be able to provide you with what you need.
+Below we give an overview of the account types that TD Ameritrade offer.
+Whatever you are looking to trade, the varying TD Ameritrade account types will be able to provide you with what you need.

 Your capital is at risk